timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 The controller watches the `Lease` objects for relevant changes to ensure responsiveness.
 However, it also revisits `Leases` after a specific duration when their state would change if no update event occurs.
-E.g., the transition from ready to expired happens if the shard fails to renew the `Lease` in time, which does not incur a watch update event.
+E.g., the transition from ready to expired happens if the shard fails to renew the `Lease` in time, which does not incur a watch event.
 For this, the controller calculates the time until the transition would occur and revisits the `Lease` after this duration.
 It also watches `ClusterRings` and triggers reconciliations for all `Lease` objects belonging to a ring, e.g., to ensure correct sharding decisions when the `ClusterRing` object is created after the shard `Leases`.

+When the sharder's webhook is called, it needs to determine the desired shard for an object based on the discovered membership information.
-For partitioning, the sharder reads all shard `Leases` of a given `ClusterRing` from its watch cache and constructs a consistent hash ring of all available shards.
+The sharder reads all shard `Leases` of a given `ClusterRing` from its watch cache and constructs a consistent hash ring of all available shards.
 In this process, `Leases` are always read from the cache, and a new ring is constructed every time instead of keeping a single hash ring up-to-date.
-This ensures consistency with the cache and watch events seen by the individual controllers.
+This ensures consistency with the cache and watch events seen by the individual controllers to avoid race conditions.
-Reading from a shared hash ring, which can be considered another cache layer, can lead to race conditions where the hash ring still needs to be updated to reflect the state changes for which a controller has been triggered.

 The partitioning key of an object is determined based on whether it is configured as a main or controlled resource in the corresponding `ClusterRing`.
 For main resources, the key is composed of `apiVersion`, `kind`, `namespace`, and `name`.